 “Contrary to a common perception that compensation claims largely occur in physically labour-intensive workplaces, the latest data from SafeWork Australia reveals that 40 per cent of claims have been made by employees in administration, professional services, sales, community work and management,” SAI Global workplace safety spokesperson Rod Beath said.

 “Our audits reveal that risks are most significant in those organisations where management has not taken on board the company’s Workplace Health and Safety policy, or have not included and consulted everyone in the company.

 “Senior management need to be serious about their legislative obligation and look at reducing risks of physical and mental illness and injury to their workers.”

-The seven commonly overlooked workplace hazards SAI Global has listed are:
+The seven commonly overlooked workplace hazards are:

 1. Heavy workloads and high stress levels

 Work-related stress is the second-most compensated illness or injury in Australia.